canjs/canjs/docs/can-guides/upgrade/using-codemods.md

 **Note:** If you are using [StealJS](https://stealjs.com/), ensure you are running StealJS 0.16 or greater.

-# Transforms
+## Introduction to the Transform Scripts (codemods)
-Read this section to understand how the transforms are organized, the different types of transformations that are included with `can-migrate` and what to expect from each one.
-You can also use these transform templates as a starting point for writing your own custom transformation scripts.
+Read this section to understand how the transforms, also called codemods, are organized, the different types of transformations that are included with `can-migrate` and what to expect from each one.
+You can also use [the transform templates](https://github.com/canjs/can-migrate/tree/master/src/templates) as a starting point for writing custom transformation scripts.

-## Introduction
 There are 3 main types of transforms included in the can-migrate tool: replace, import and require.
-There are also three module-specific transforms: can-component-rename, can-data and can-extend that handle more complex transformations for those modules.
+There are also three module-specific transforms: `can-component-rename`, `can-data` and `can-extend` that handle more complex transformations.

 Each can-module that has a transform script has a folder in the [src/transform directory](https://github.com/canjs/can-migrate/tree/master/src/transforms).
-Most of these folders have the following structure: can-moduleName/ replace.js import.js require.js
+Most of these folders have the following structure:

+- can-moduleName/
+    - replace.js
+    - import.js
+    - require.js

-You can run a specific transform by passing can-moduleName/replace.js or you can pass the entire can-moduleName/ directory to the CLI tool with the --transform flag.
+You can run a specific transform by passing `can-moduleName/replace.js` or you can pass the entire `can-moduleName/` directory to the CLI tool with the `--transform` flag.

 Run all the transforms in the directory:
 ```bash